123Stan-The-Man123/GTK-Calculator/README.md

 * gcc

 # Desktop File
-I have also added a desktop file here.
-You can paste it into ~/.local/share/applications/ if you want to select the app from your app selector.
+I have also added a desktop file in src.
+You can paste it into ~/.local/share/applications/ and change the path in the file to the path of the executable if you want to select the app from your app selector.